 Capitol Broadcasting Company, Inc. is a locally-owned communications company which owns WRAL-TV, WRAZ-TV, WRAL-FM, WCMC-FM, WDNC-AM, WCLY-AM, Microspace, CBC New Media Group and Wolfpack Sports Marketing in the Triangle; WJZY-TV and WMYT-TV in Charlotte; WILM-TV and Sunrise Broadcasting in Wilmington, NC; and real estate interests including the American Tobacco Project and Diamond View office buildings in Durham.
 Jim Goodmon serves as President and CEO of Capitol Broadcasting.
-Capitol Broadcasting Company owns and operates the Durham Bulls of the International League, the Triple-A affiliate of the Tampa Bay Rays, and Capitol property 99.9 The Fan (WCMC-FM) is the flagship station of the Carolina Hurricanes’ radio network.
+Capitol Broadcasting Company owns and operates the Durham Bulls of the International League, the Triple-A affiliate of the Tampa Bay Rays, and Capitol property 99.9 The Fan (WCMC-FM), which is the flagship station of the Carolina Hurricanes’ radio network.

 Temple Sloan, Jr.

 Temple Sloan, Jr., has sat or is currently sitting on the boards of some of the most prominent businesses in the Triangle community.
-He currently serves as chairman of the board for General Parts International, Inc.; Trail Creek Investments, Inc.; and Highwoods Properties.
+He currently serves as chairman of the board for General Parts International, Inc., Trail Creek Investments, Inc. and Highwoods Properties.
 He was the former Lead Director for Lowe’s Companies and also for Bank of America, as well as a partner of Ready Mix Concrete and Al Smith Buick.
 Sloan was inducted into the North Carolina Business Hall of Fame in 2010.

 Clancy & Theys Construction

 Clancy & Theys Construction was founded in Raleigh in 1949 by brothers-in-law E.I.
 Clancy and John Theys.
 Today the company is owned by the late E.I.
 Clancy’s family, and is managed by his sons.
 Tim Clancy is president, and his brother Tick is executive vice president.
 Clancy & Theys provides a diverse range of construction and construction management services for public, commercial, industrial, retail and residential clients.
-In addition to its Raleigh headquarters, Clancy & Theys operates offices in Wilmington and Charlotte, Newport News, VA, and Orlando, FL.
+In addition to its Raleigh headquarters, Clancy & Theys operates offices in Wilmington, Charlotte, Newport News, VA, and Orlando, FL.